fever-ch/go-google-sites-proxy/README.md

 ```bash
 rocker build .
 ```
-This project is migrating to [Rocker](https://github.com/grammarly/rocker) for builds.
+This project migrated to [Rocker](https://github.com/grammarly/rocker) for builds.
 It allows the creation of much slimmer images (no layered images with all compilation/build steps).

+This change has no impact for users of the image (no need to install Rocker).

 ### HTTPS, HTTP/2.0 support